Leaning Tower of Dallas

 The Leaning Tower of Dallas was the core of an 11-story building in Dallas, Texas that unexpectedly remained standing and slightly leaning after the demolition of the building it was part of.
-On February 16, 2020, Lloyd D. Nabors Demolition company dynamited the building to make way for a $2.5 billion mixed-use project.
+On February 16, 2020, demolition was undertaken with dynamite to make way for a mixed-use project.
 The core remained standing until it was demolished via wrecking ball on March 3.

 The building quickly became an internet meme and a social media hotspot for selfies.
 People traveled to Dallas from across Texas to take photos with the core akin to tourist photos taken with the Leaning Tower of Pisa.

 Background

 The building was built in 1971 and was the Southland Corporation Office Tower.
 It later became the Affiliated Computer Services building until Xerox acquired them and then Xerox took ownership of it.
 The building was later acquired by De La Vega Development.
 It was a concrete office building located at 2828 North Haskell Avenue.
 It stood 11 stories tall and was 47.9m / 157 ft tall.
-Thomas Tyler, the principal design engineer, explained that the core did not collapse with the rest of the building because "[it had] a cast-in-place concrete core, we call it a slip-form concrete core.
+Thomas Taylor, the principal design engineer, explained that the core did not collapse with the rest of the building because "[it had] a cast-in-place concrete core, we call it a slip-form concrete core.
 And that became the stabilizing element for the building.
 So it's sort of like the tree trunk of a tree.
 I mean, what came off is all the branches and the leaves.
 But the tree trunk is a little harder to bring down than the branches."